Distributional Robustness Bounds Generalization Errors: Main Results

-Interested readers are invited to see more motivations and discussions on Definition \ref{def:dist-robust-opt} in Appendix \ref{append:fractional-DRO}; One can ignore it without missing the main points of this paper.

-The distributionally robust optimization model in Definition \ref{def:dist-robust-opt} is a two-sided version: They limit the cost deviation $\E_{\P}h(\bm x, \rv \xi) - \E_{\Po}h(\bm x_0, \rv \xi)$ at the solution $\bm x$ from both above and below.
+The distributionally robust optimization model in Definition \ref{def:dist-robust-opt-eps} is a two-sided version: It limits the cost deviation $\E_{\P}h(\bm x, \rv \xi) - \E_{\Po}h(\bm x_0, \rv \xi)$ at the solution $\bm x$ from both above and below.
 In practice, people may be only interested in the one-sided versions, that is, the upper bound of the cost difference $\E_{\P}h(\bm x, \rv \xi) - \E_{\Po}h(\bm x_0, \rv \xi)$ at the solution $\bm x$.
-This reminisces about the two-sided and one-sided generalization errors in machine learning.
+This is reminiscent of the two-sided and one-sided generalization errors in machine learning.

-\begin{definition}[One-Sided Distributionally Robust Optimization] ~\\ The one-sided distributionally robust counterpart for the model \eqref{eq:true-opt} is defined as
+\begin{definition}[One-Sided Distributionally Robust Optimization] The one-sided distributionally robust counterpart for the model \eqref{eq:true-opt} is defined as